gadelokesh/Data-Analysis-Agent/README.md

 ## Contributors
-Developed by **Darshanikanta** with insights from multiple AI models including ChatGPT, DeepSeek, Claude, and Grok.
+Developed by **L** with insights from multiple AI models including ChatGPT, DeepSeek, Claude, and Grok.